Code-Institute-Submissions/Professional-Training-Development/README.md

 The website provides multiple communication channels, enabling both direct and indirect communication between clients, collaborators, and owner.

 This is a layered website making use of 3 dimensions (x, y, z).
-The background image or colour in the Safari browser is at the bottom (z-index: -1).
+The background image or colour in the Safari browser is at the bottom (`z-index: -1`).
 The fixed footer is on top of the background and scrollable text.
-The hamburger-menu and menu items are on top of the background and fixed footer (z-index: 1 and 2).
-The course detail modal is on top of everything, closest to the user (z-index: 4).
+The hamburger-menu and menu items are on top of the background and fixed footer (`z-index: 1` and `z-index: 2`).
+The course detail modal is on top of everything, closest to the user (`z-index: 4`).

 #### Existing Features
 These features are shared across all web pages on the website:

 - Right-top Hamburger-menu: allows users to select the most suitable training and development, and coaching opportunity by having them click on the hamburger-menu and subsequent menu choice (Home, Organisations, Individuals, Programmes).
-- Fixed footer - Professional Trainer and Coach: allows users to read my resumé to add to the websites credibility ("been there, done that, have the t-shirt") by clicking on the graduation-cap or text link or tool-tip.
+- Fixed footer - Professional Trainer and Coach: allows users to read my resumé to add to the websites credibility ("been there, done that, and have the t-shirt") by clicking on the graduation-cap or text link or tool-tip.
 - Fixed footer - Copyright 2020 GaffCo Consulting: allows users to navigate to my "training centre (home)" by clicking on the location-arrow or text link or tool-tip.
 - Fixed footer - Mobile (phone-call): allows users to call me on their mobile or via Skype for Business (if installed) to talk to me about training and development, and coaching, by clicking on the FontAwesome phone icon.
 - Fixed footer - WhatsApp (message): allows users to WhatsApp message me on their mobile or laptop/desktop (if installed) to message me about training and development, and coaching, by clicking on the FontAwesome WhatsApp icon.
 - Fixed footer - Email (message): allows users to Email me on their mobile or laptop/desktop (if mailto: is linked) to message me about training and development, and coaching, by clicking on the FontAwesome Email icon.
 - Fixed footer - LinkedIn (website --> message): allows users to send me a LinkedIn message about training and development, and coaching, by clicking on the FontAwesome LinkedIn icon.

-The Fixed footer FontAwesome icons zoom-in (transform: scale (1.5)) when hovered over, while also featuring a tool-tip (i[tool-tip]) to provide additional information.
+The Fixed footer FontAwesome icons zoom-in (`transform: scale (1.5)`) when hovered over, while also featuring a tool-tip (`i[tool-tip]`) to provide additional information.
 This is shared across all web pages on the website.

 These features are unique or different on the web pages across the website: